 Here is the audio testimony by the New Jersey Veterinary Medical Association about declawing.
 Dr Mike Yurkus, NJVMA Testimony at Assembly Committee Hearing 11/14/2016

-Excerpt- “Neutering is the same concept.
-The discomfort level is no more in a neuter than it is in a declaw that is done properly,” Dr Mike Yurkus, (5.40 mark)
+Dr Yurkus speaking about neutering cats and comparing it to declawing.- “It is the same concept.
+We’re certainly not going to outlaw the neutering of cats, but discomfort level is no more in a neuter than it is in a declaw that is done properly,” Dr Mike Yurkus, (5.40 mark)

 Here is the link to the study that we did about declawing in New Jersey.
 You will be shocked at what we found.
 New Jersey Declawing Study- Myths vs Truth

 Screenshot from a post on NJVMA’s spokesvet Dr Mike Yurkus’ practice in New Jersey.
 “No more painful than a neuter.”

 Here is a response about this post that was on Dr Yurkus’ animal hospital page.
 And then the response from his hospital, Middletown Animal Hospital.